Encryption-friendly/Encryption-friendly_LLM_Architecture/ciphertext/README.md

 export HELLM_KEY_PATH=./key
 ```

-## Description of each executable file
+## Description of running files for experiment.

+1. Run `convert.py` to generate a container file for HE implementation with a pre-generated train/eval dataset running in plaintext.
+This file will be used in the next step and containing an appropriate input data for HE model.

-1. First, run `convert2.cpp` to generate the HE version of the pre-trained weights.
+2. Run `convert2.cpp` to generate the HE version of the pre-trained weights.
 Use the pre-defined container path specified in the plaintext model and the designated output data folder.
 For more details, refer to the Fine-tuning explanation below.

+3. Run either of the following two files:

-2. `/examples/backward-bert-multi.cpp` is an implementation code for fine-tuning.
+- **3-1.** `/examples/backward-bert-multi.cpp`: Implementation code for fine-tuning.

-3. `/examples/bert-test.cpp` is an implementation code for evaluation.
+- **3-2.** `/examples/bert-test.cpp`: Implementation code for evaluation.